invisibleXML/ixml/misc/pragmas.md

     </ixml>
 ````

+The attentive reader will note that the XML form shown is that for the
+V proposal; the form it would take in the F proposal should be easily
+constructed.

 The fallback behavior of a processor that doesn't support these
 pragmas will be to serialize `expr` and `term` elements even when they
 have only one child.